p0pr0ck5/lua-resty-waf/README.md

 	}
 ```

-Multiple shared zones can be defined and used, though only one zone can be defined be configuration location.
+Multiple shared zones can be defined and used, though only one zone can be defined per configuration location.
 If a zone becomes full and the shared dictionary interface cannot add additional keys, the following will be entered into the error log:

 `Could not add key to persistent storage, increase the size of the lua_shared_dict`